-Perform surveying and mapping duties, usually under the direction of an engineer, surveyor, cartographer, or photogrammetrist to obtain data used for construction, mapmaking, boundary location, mining, or other purposes.
+Perform surveying and mapping duties, usually under the direction of an engineer, surveyor, cartographer, or photogrammetrist, to obtain data used for construction, mapmaking, boundary location, mining, or other purposes.
 May calculate mapmaking information and create maps from source data, such as surveying notes, aerial photography, satellite data, or other maps to show topographical features, political boundaries, and other features.
 May verify accuracy and completeness of maps.

-“Projected growth” represents the estimated change in total employment over the projections period (2010-2020).
-"Projected job openings” represent openings due to growth and replacement.
+“Projected growth” represents the estimated change in total employment over the projections period (2020-2030).
+“Projected job openings” represent openings due to growth and replacement.

-Disclaimer: Sources are listed to provide additional information on related jobs, specialties, and/or industries.
 Links to non-DOL Internet sites are provided for your convenience and do not constitute an endorsement.

 Actively assisted with the O*NET data collection, helping to identify occupational experts who can be surveyed about their work in the occupation.